vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-6/UseCase 6 - Expense Report App.md

 ### Conclusion

-After completing this exercise, you will have:
+Upon the conclusion of this exercise, you will possess:

-1. A table dedicated to expenses related to business trips within Dataverse.
+1.  **Expenses on business trip** table within Dataverse.

-2. An **Expense Report App** developed utilizing Microsoft Dataverse.
+2. An **Expense Report App** developed using the **Expenses on business trip** table.

-3. A **Home Screen** designed for your application.
+3. A **Home Screen** tailored for your application.

 4. An enhanced **Browse Screen**.

-This guarantees that you will have a fully functional **Expense Report App**, complete with all essential screens.
+This ensures that you will have a fully functional **Expense Report App**, inclusive of all necessary screens.

 ## Exercise 2: Create an Expense Approval Request flow